rickl4/rickl4.github.io/index.md

 ## Education

-__Masters of Applied Science and Engineering Candidate, University of Toronto, Department of Civil and Mineral Engineering__
+__Masters of Applied Science and Engineering _Candidate_, University of Toronto, Department of Civil and Mineral Engineering__

 * Supervised by Prof. Amer Shalaby at the Transit Analytics Lab
 * Anticipated graduation in Fall 2022